This Help File Page was last Modified on 07/11/2018

 ✓These General Ledger Accounts are separated within the Chart of Accounts by the Type of Transactions (their Account Division) which are posted to each of those Accounts (see #1 - #5 in the "Type of Account Division" section immediately above).

-✓All of this is done to enable the User to precisely understand the Purpose and Functionality of each General Ledger Account within their Chart of Accounts (see below).
+✓All of this is done to enable the User to clearly understand the Purpose and Functionality of each General Ledger Account within their Chart of Accounts (see below).

 •The Total Values posted to all of the Credit Accounts should equal the Total Values posted to all of the Debit Accounts.